briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

 ### 529.021   Purchase, consumption or possession by minor; misrepresentation

 1. _(a)_ Except as otherwise provided in this chapter or Ohio R.C.
-[Chapter 4301][ORC Chapter 4301], no person under the age of twenty-one years shall purchase beer or intoxicating liquor.\
+[Chapter 4301][ORC 4301], no person under the age of twenty-one years shall purchase beer or intoxicating liquor.\
 (ORC 4301.63)

 2. _(b)_ Except as otherwise provided in this chapter or Ohio R.C.
-[Chapter 4301][ORC Chapter 4301], no person shall knowingly furnish any false information as to the name, age or other identification of any person under twenty-one years of age for the purpose of obtaining or with the intent to obtain, beer or intoxicating liquor for a person under twenty-one years of age, by purchase, or
+[Chapter 4301][ORC 4301], no person shall knowingly furnish any false information as to the name, age or other identification of any person under twenty-one years of age for the purpose of obtaining or with the intent to obtain, beer or intoxicating liquor for a person under twenty-one years of age, by purchase, or